isabella232/advertising-cloud.en/help/wordpress/new/bulk-duplicate.md

 &nbsp;

-***Caveats:***
+### Caveats

 All settings will be carried over from the original placement EXCEPT:

 * Custom Ad Scheduling if placement flight dates are changed.
 * Custom Ad Weighting and Scheduling if ads are not attached.
 * Associated Direct Deals
 * Social placements are unable to be copied.
-* If copied to a different campaign: Geo-fencing, Pixels, Ads,&nbsp;DoubleVerify Authentic Custom Brand Safety Segments, Survey control placement id.
+* If copied to a different campaign: Geo-fencing, Pixels, Ads, DoubleVerify Authentic Custom Brand Safety Segments, Survey control placement id.
 * Experiment Settings won't be copied.